buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 This function is provided as :meth:`buildbot.changes.svnpoller.split_file_branches` for your convenience.
-So to have our Twisted-watching :class:`SVNPoller` follow multiple branches, we would use this::
+So to have our Twisted-watching :bb:chsrc:`SVNPoller` follow multiple branches, we would use this::

     from buildbot.changes.svnpoller import SVNPoller, split_file_branches